Takaso/Aos-Toxxer-Mass-reporter/README.md

 # Aos-Toxxer
-This is a tox tool I made
+This is a tox tool I made, download the requests module and insert to tokens in tokens.txt